-The Fund's assets are valued by UBSTC on the basis of valuations provided by pricing services or by dealers which were approved by Fund management and the Board of Directors (the "Board").
+All securities are valued by UBSTC on the basis of valuations provided by pricing services or by dealers which were approved by Fund management and the Board of Directors.
 In arriving at their valuation, pricing sources may use both a grid matrix of securities values as well as the evaluations of their staff.
 The valuation, in either case, could be based on information concerning actual market transactions and quotations from dealers or a grid matrix performed by an outside vendor that reviews certain market and security factors to arrive at a bid price for a specific security.
 Certain Puerto Rico obligations have a limited number of market participants and, thus, might not have a readily ascertainable market value and may have periods of illiquidity.
-If the Fund has securities for which quotations are not readily available from any source, they will be fair valued by or under the direction of the Investment Adviser utilizing quotations and other information concerning similar securities obtained from recognized dealers.
+Certain securities of the Fund for which quotations are not readily available from any source, are valued at fair value by or under the direction of the Investment Adviser utilizing quotations and other information concerning similar securities obtained from recognized dealers.
 The Investment Adviser can override any price that it believes is not consistent with market conditions.
 Valuation adjustments are limited to those necessary to ensure that the financial instrument's fair value is adequately representative of the price that would be received or paid in the marketplace.
 These adjustments include amounts that reflect counterparty credit quality, constraints on liquidity, and unobservable parameters that are applied consistently.

 The Investment Adviser has established a Valuation Committee (the "Committee") which is responsible for overseeing the pricing and valuation of all securities held by the Fund.
-The Committee operates under pricing and valuation policies and procedures established by the Investment Adviser and approved by the Board.
+The Committee operates under pricing and valuation policies and procedures established by the Investment Adviser and approved by the Board of Directors.
 The policies and procedures set forth the mechanisms and processes to be employed on a daily basis related to the valuation of portfolio securities for the purpose of determining the NAV of the Fund.
-The Committee reports to the Board on a regular basis.
-At December 31, 2023, no security's fair value was determined by the Committee.
-Additionally, one U.S. municipal security representing 1.16% of the total investment portfolio was fair valued using the average of two independent valuation providers.
+The Committee reports to the Board of Directors on a regular basis.
+At June 30, 2023, no securities were fair valued by the Committee.